 A trip to New Orleans, Louisiana is not one you will soon forget.
 From enjoying the city’s vibrant jazz music to the delicious Creole cuisine, you will not be disappointed with your experience.
 This city’s music and food well represent the melding of French, African and American cultures that has occurred here.
 At almost every corner, you can experience the festive Mardi Gras spirit of New Orleans with around-the-clock nightlife.
 The unique architecture throughout the French Quarter makes you feel like you have been transported back in time to the early experiences of the city 300 years ago.
 We recommend spending at least 2-3 days in New Orleans (allowing you plenty of opportunities to try out different restaurants) or more if you want to explore beyond the French Quarter.
-Here is our guide on visiting New Orleans, Louisiana.
+Here is our concise quick guide on visiting New Orleans, Louisiana.

 FYI: This post is based on a trip taken in early January